National Museum of Ireland – Natural History: 1870s–1920

 From 1868 to 1876 the Government began to look at creating a policy for science and art in Ireland.
 It was proposed that relevant institutions should be founded and built, such as a Science and Art Museum, a National Gallery, a National Library, a School of Art, and museums dedicated to Natural History and Irish Antiquities, all on one site.
 On 18 November 1876 the RDS received a letter from the Secretary to the Treasury, William H. Smith, stating that there was an intention to obtain an Act of Parliament which would “vest all the buildings and land now held by the Royal Dublin Society in the Government” to allow “the State the requisite control over property and buildings upon which a large amount of public money is to be expended.”
 The Society was amenable to this, and relevant compensation was decided upon.

 On 14 August 1877 ownership of the Museum and its collections was transferred to the State by an act of parliament.
 The new institution, under the directorship of William Edward Steele, was known as the Museum of Science and Art, Dublin.
 New funding was provided for a new museum building on Kildare Street, and the collections were expanded to include representative specimens from British expeditions and surveys, various marine stations, and British and European biological suppliers and taxidermists.
 The new Irish museum was deemed to be on a par with other British institutions, seeing surplus collections and exchanges between the institutions.
 Specimens of note that were presented to the museum in 1877 included a Giant Irish deer from the Marquess of Bath, and what became recognised as the type specimen of Rhomaleosaurus cramptoni.
-Carte died in 1881, and was succeeded by A.G.
-More, who was given the amended title of curator rather than director.
+Carte died in 1881, and was succeeded by Alexander Goodman More, who was given the amended title of curator rather than director.